RenanAlonkin/scheduled-python-script-in-docker/README.md

 # scheduled-python-script-in-docker

+## About the project

-This project is going to be a test to see how to use a cron inside a docker image to run a python script
+This is a simple way to run cron scripts inside docker, to be more specific, this is the easiest and simpliest way I found to run my python scripts inside a docker.

+### How to run
+Just hit `docker-compose up` inside the projects folder and you are good to go.